Preprint

 1. Introduction

-To address this, we introduce a dendritic-inspired network science generative model for sparse topology design of neural networks: the Dendritic Network Model (DNM).
+To address the gap for a flexible, principled framework for generating and testing dendritic topologies, we introduce a dendritic-inspired network science generative model for sparse topology design of neural networks: the Dendritic Network Model (DNM).
 The novelty of our model lies in the topological organization of the receptive fields on the input layers.
-Rather than modeling non-linear dendritic computation, we introduce a network science topological initialization model.
+Rather than directly simulating the non-linear dendritic computation or the precise biological connectomes, we introduce a network science topological initialization model that abstracts these principles.
 The DNM is a flexible generative model for creating sparse, biologically-inspired network architectures, constructing a network topology grounded in connectivity principles rather than direct morphological imitation.
 The model’s parametric approach enables the systematic exploration of the relationship between network structure and computational function.
 The DNM provides a principled method for generating sparse network initializations that can be integrated into modern deep learning frameworks.
 We demonstrate that this approach can improve performance over standard sparse initialization techniques and offers a powerful platform for exploring how structural constraints, inspired by biology, can lead to more efficient and capable artificial neural networks.

 2. Related Works